oroinc/documentation/crm/user_guide_marketing_tools/integrated/sending_email_campaign_via_mailchimp.rst

 the next one.

 .. image:: ../../img/mc_email_campaign/o_email_campaign_info.jpg
-   :alt: Receive campaign statistics on the Oro application
+   :alt: Receive campaign statistics on the Oro application side

 .. note:: Please note that sometimes Mailchimp's summary information may not match the OroCRM summary in the same report.
 This may happen because one set of statistics comes from Mailchimp directly.
 The other is generated as we receive specific reporting data back about recipients.